wrtgn/telegram-phone-scraper/README.md

                        .=##=:=*#-
                           #@@@+
 </pre>
-# Telegram Phone Scraper
+# 🤡Telegram Phone Scraper🤡

 This bot collects public phone numbers from Telegram groups and organizes them by country.

-## Features
+## 👁️‍🗨️Features
-✅ Automatically collects phone numbers
+🔻 Automatically collects phone numbers
-✅ Sorts numbers by country
+🔻 Sorts numbers by country
-✅ Saves data to a file on the desktop
+🔻 Saves data to a file on the desktop

-## **🛠 How does the bot work?**
+## **👁️‍🗨️ How does the bot work?**
 1️⃣ **On the first run**, the bot will ask you to enter **API_ID, API_HASH, and PHONE_NUMBER** (these are required for the Telegram API).
 2️⃣ **You confirm login** – the bot will be added as a new device to your Telegram account.
 3️⃣ **The bot waits for you to send any message in the target group** where you want to collect numbers.